Ghosn-Lab/BatchNorm/index.md

 ## Sample Donor Effects
 [The second vignette](https://ghosn-lab.github.io/BatchNorm/articles/SampleDonor_Effect.html) demonstrates how we identify sample donor-specific effects by CMS and iLISI scoring using PBMC samples 1-3.
 Following along will replicate the results, as published in Figure 2A.

+## Sequencing Effects
+[The third vignette](https://ghosn-lab.github.io/BatchNorm/articles/Sequencing_Effect.html) demonstrates how we identify sequencing batch-specific effects by CMS and iLISI scoring using PBMC samples 4 & 5.
+PBMC sample 4 was sequenced twice without altering any parameters, while PBMC sample 5 was sequenced twice to a different depth of sequence.
+Following along will replicate the results, as published in Figure 2A.